Jezla/CerebraUI/README.microservices.md

 ## Quick Start

-Follow these steps to quickly start and run the Open WebUI microservices.
+Follow these steps to quickly start and run the CerebraUI microservices.

 ### 1. Environment Configuration